-We desire a parametric model of holing out for two reasons: to smooth out the curve in areas where the data are sparse, such as with long distance putts; and most importantly, to analyze additional impacts on holing out probabilities, such as green difficulty and quality of field.
+We desire a parametric model of holing out for two reasons: to smooth out the curve in areas in which the data are sparse, as with long distance putts, and, most important, to analyze additional impacts on holing out probabilities like green difficulty and quality of field.
 With these goals in mind, a binomial logistic regression model is a natural choice.
-For our first model, we include only an intercept term and five distance-based terms corresponding to the logarithm of distance and a 4th-order polynomial of distance.
+For our first model, we include only an intercept term and five, distance-based terms corresponding to the logarithm of distance and a fourth-order polynomial of distance.
 Thus, we write the probability of one-putting as: